Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation

-We use the Richardson extrapolation technique~\cite{mlmc_richardson_extra} to estimate bias for $\tau=2$ at level $\ell$ as
+We use the Richardson extrapolation technique~\citep{mlmc_richardson_extra} to estimate bias for $\tau=2$ at level $\ell$ as

-\begin{rem}[Robust Bias Estimation] We use MC estimate of $\E{\Delta G_{\ell+1}} = \E{G_{\ell+1} - G_\ell}$ for the bias, following Algorithm~\ref{alg:adlmc_est_bias}, which incorporates an antithetic sampler~\cite{mlmc_mvsde} to estimate the bias using sufficiently correlated samples of $G_{\ell+1}$ and $G_\ell$.
-More details regarding antithetic sampler can be found in Algorithm \ref{alg:adlmc_est_bias}. \end{rem}
+We use a robust DLMC estimate of $\E{\Delta G_{\ell+1}} = \E{G_{\ell+1} - G_\ell}$ by using $\bar{M}_1,\bar{M}_2$ samples according to Algorithm~\ref{alg:adlmc_est_bias}, which incorporates an antithetic sampler~\citep{mlmc_mvsde} to estimate the bias using sufficiently correlated samples of $G_{\ell+1}$ and $G_\ell$.
+More details regarding the antithetic sampler can be found in Algorithm \ref{alg:adlmc_est_bias}.